argherna/pike/README.md

   -h, --help       Show this help and exit
 ```

-When the server is started, it will look for any last used connection and then use it starting you off on the search page.
+You can navigate to `http://localhost:8085/` (or to whatever port you set on startup) after starting the server.
+It will look for any last used connection and then use it starting you off on the search page.
 If none is found, you will be directed to the page with all server connections listed where you can pick one to use.
 If there are no saved connections, you'll be directed to a New Connection page that will let you enter connection settings for you to save, then use.
-## Viewing Records
-If `filter` isn't specified, the default is `(objectClass=*)`.

-If `scope` isn't specified or if `scope` isn't a valid value, a `subtree` search is performed.
-Valid values of scope are `subtree`, `object`, and `onelevel`.

 ## Philosophy